gopher-fleece/gleece/README.md

 ## 🎨 VSCode Extension

-To enhance your development experience with Gleece, we provide an official VSCode extension that highlights Gleece annotations and comments.
+To enhance your development experience with Gleece, we provide an official VSCode extension that provides intelligent annotation highlighting and improved code visibility.

 For more information and capabilities see the [Gleece VSCode Extension](https://github.com/gopher-fleece/gleece-vscode-extension#readme).

 To install it search `Gleece` in the "Extension" tab or go to the [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=haim-kastner.gleece-extension).

-## 🚧 Disclaimer
+## ⚠️ Disclaimer
-⚠️⚠️⚠️ **Work in Progress**
 Gleece is currently an under-development project.
 We’re working hard to make it amazing.

-We’d love your feedback and contributions as we shape Gleece together!
+We’d love your feedback and contributions as we shape Gleece!

 Stay tuned for updates, and feel free to open issues or pull requests to help us improve!